 Contact: Sarah Ung 0423540049 | firstname.lastname@example.org

-GoCatch provides pre-booked and on-demand transport nationwide with no surge pricing.
+GoCatch provides pre-booked and on-demand transport nationwide.
 Founded in 2011, GoCatch has 59,000 Taxi, Maxi, Economy and Premium drivers registered on the platform.
 GoCatch enables users to book, track and pay for their transport with ease and provides a business solution that improves efficiency and reduces ground transport cost.
 Corporate and wholesale enquiries can be made at https://www.gocatch.com/business/ Passengers and drivers can download the GoCatch app in the App Store or via Google Play.

 About Mr John Bartolotta